JujuAdams/Chatterbox/docs/3.0/reference-flow.md

 # Flow Control

-Functions on this page relate to controlling the flow of a chatterbox as it progresses through YarnScript.
+Functions on this page relate to controlling the flow of a chatterbox as it progresses through a ChatterScript file.
 All functions on this page are prefixed with `Chatterbox`.

 &nbsp;